mlpack/mlpack/doc/user/data/load_save_images.md

 ### Loading images

-With a `data::ImageOptions` object, image data can be loaded or saved, handling either one or multiple images at a time:
+With a `data::ImageOptions` object, image data can be loaded or saved, handling either one or multiple images at a time.
+This object need to be defined before calling `data::Load` or `data::Save`:

 <!-- TODO: add parameter to force use of what's in `info` -->

+ - `data::ImageOptions opts;`

  - `data::Load(filename, matrix, opts)`
    * Load a ***single image*** from `filename` into `matrix`.